Neighborhood Info: How To Research And Choose The Perfect Place For Your Home Search

 Other Safety Considerations

-In addition to crime statistics, it’s a good idea to consider a number of other factors that contribute to the relative level of safety in a neighborhood.
-Here are some questions you can ask yourself when assessing overall safety:
+In addition to crime statistics, it’s a good idea to consider other factors that contribute to the level of safety in a neighborhood.
+Here are some questions you can ask yourself when assessing safety:

-- Are you close to your nearest neighbor, or are you in a more isolated area?
+- Am I close to my nearest neighbor, or am I in a more isolated area?

-- Is the neighborhood generally occupied and cared for, or are there high levels of blight and abandoned homes?
+- Is the neighborhood generally occupied and cared for, or does the neighborhood include high levels of blight and abandoned homes?

-- How far are you from fire stations and medical facilities?
+- How far am I from fire stations and medical facilities?

-- Is there a neighborhood association that comes together to look out for everyone?
+- Does a neighborhood association look out for everyone?

-There are several ways in which the physical location of a neighborhood might impact your desire to live there.
-Here are some of the main ones to consider.
+The physical location of a neighborhood might impact your desire to live there in several ways.
+Below are some of the main ones to consider.

 A neighborhood’s proximity to major roads can be important in this sense, too.
 You probably don’t want to drive 20 minutes just to get to the nearest highway.
 On the other hand, you also probably don’t want to be right next to a busy roadway.
-The noise factor alone could make your home less valuable in the eyes of future potential buyers.
+The noise factor alone could make your home less valuable to future potential buyers.